 We use a particular type of virus, a lentivirus that has been disabled from multiplying, to insert a working copy of the missing or faulty gene into the cells.
 This process happens outside the body, or "ex vivo", in a laboratory.
 The corrected cells are frozen, or "cryopreserved".

-The gene-corrected cells are transported to a treatment centre, then thawed and infused into the patient intravenously into a vein.
-Once the cells engraft in the bone marrow, they begin to self-renew and produce healthy blood cells of all types.
+The gene-corrected cells are transported to a treatment centre, then thawed and infused into the patient intravenously.
+Once the cells engraft in the bone marrow, they begin to self-renew and produce corrected blood cells of all types.
 Some of these cells are also able to cross the blood-brain barrier and potentially achieve a therapeutic effect in the brain.